Githubcodess/TICTACTOE/README.md

 3.RECOMMENDATION
-CreatING a simple recommendation system that suggests items to users based on their preferences.
+Creating a simple recommendation system that suggests items to users based on their preferences.
 By using techniques like collaborative filtering or content-based filtering to recommend movies, books, or products to users.